spondec/soletrade/README.md

 ## Requirements

 **You don't need anything other than [Docker](https://www.docker.com/products/docker-desktop/).
-The listed requirements is for people who hate Docker.**
+The listed requirements are for standalone installations.**

 * PHP 8.1+
 * PHP Trader Extension